Being a teenager in Aida camp

 Bethlehem, Palestine

-This serial of portraits was made during a residency in Bethlehem.
+This series of portraits was created during an artistic residency in Bethlehem.

-Aïda is a refugee camp founded in 1948, one of the oldest of Palestine and the most exposed to military violence.
+Aïda is one of the oldest refugee camps in Palestine, founded in 1948, and among the most exposed to military presence and violence.